-Offering Palestinians expiring vaccines is medical apartheid
+Israel's expiring vaccines for Palestinians is medical apartheid in action

 Last Friday, Israel's new government, led by far-right Prime Minister Naftali Bennet, was widely celebrated after it announced the transfer of an initial 100,000 doses of the Pfizer vaccine to the Palestinian Authority.
 It soon became clear, however, that the vaccines were too close to their expiry date to be useful.